dprandle/RCO_Monitor/Config.md

 A custom config for ANCE can be found [here](cfg/ANCE_config.json).
 This has four loggers: one logs everything every 500ms, two do the same as the two RCO loggers, and an additional logger scans every 100 ms and logs entrees when either PTT or squelch status changes (but not continually while active).

-The dir_path for the ANCE config file assumes the PI has usbmount installed and a thumb drive is in the PI.
+The dir_path for the ANCE config file assumes the PI has usbmount installed and a usb drive is in the PI.
 This is so it is easy to pull the logs from the PI.
-If there is no thumb drive (or usbmount is not installed), the dir_path reverts to /home/ubuntu/csvlogs which is the home path on the PI.
+If there is no usb drive (or usbmount is not installed), the dir_path reverts to /home/ubuntu/csvlogs which is the home path on the PI.
 In general, if the path provided by dir_path can't be found, /home/ubuntu/csvlogs will be used.

 ## Logging Conditions